-by Brendan V. Johnson, U.S. Attorney for the District of South Dakota
+by Brendan V. Johnson, Former U.S. Attorney for the District of South Dakota

 and Former Chair of the Native American and Indian Subcommittee of the Attorney General's Advisory Committee